Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/review/cosmos.api.md

 // Warnings were encountered during analysis:
 //
-// src/ClientContext.ts:97:5 - (ae-forgotten-export) The symbol "CosmosDiagnosticContext" needs to be exported by the entry point index.d.ts
+// src/ClientContext.ts:104:5 - (ae-forgotten-export) The symbol "CosmosDiagnosticContext" needs to be exported by the entry point index.d.ts
+// src/common/constants.ts:23:23 - (ae-forgotten-export) The symbol "DiagnosticLevel" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)